mcneel/developer.rhino3d.com/content/en/guides/rhinocommon/moving-to-dotnet-7/index.md

 It is recommended to keep your plugin(s) targetted at .NET 4.8 so that it can run in either runtime on Windows.
 Most plugins won't need any changes to run in Rhino 8.

-For Mac-specific plugins you can target .NET 7 as that is the only runtime available in Rhino 8.
-If you want the plugin to be compatible with Rhino 7, keep the target at .NET 4.8.
+For Mac-specific plugins you must target .NET 7 as that is the only runtime available in Rhino 8.
+If you want the plugin to be compatible only with Rhino 7, keep the target at .NET 4.8.

 {{< call-out warning "AnyCPU" >}}